acathers/acathers.github.io/essays/coding-standards.md

   - Coding Standards
 ---

+<h2>Why</h2>
 What if you came home and went to go relax with your favorite book.
 Only, it seems the author somehow magically updated it and decided to go wild with how the formatting of the book was.
-He decided there would be three spaces before periods, commas are outlawed, and
+He decided there would be three spaces before periods, commas are outlawed, and he decided that it's easier to not format it into chapters anymore.
+Would you still enjoy reading it?
+If that's how you code, most likely that is how other developers will view your code, unable to be read, hard to follow, and impossible to maintain.

 ```js